Fast Cross-Validation via Sequential Testing: Properties of the CVST Algorithm

 the probability that the configuration is dropped prematurely by the CVST algorithm is zero. \end{lemma}

 \begin{proof} The details of the proof are deferred to Appendix~\ref{sec:SecProof}. \end{proof}

 The consequence of Lemma~\ref{eq:SafetyBound} is that the experimenter can directly control via the significance levels $\alpha_l, \beta_l$ until which iteration no premature dropping should occur and therefore guide the whole process into a stable regime in which the configurations will see enough data to show their real performance.
+Note that this property is a direct consequence of the sequential analysis framework and is used here to guide the test into a controlled region where we do not observe a premature dropping of configurations.
+Equation~(\ref{eq:seq2}) ensures that we actually perform a meaningful test to discriminate a loser configuration ($\pi_0 = 0.5$) from a winning configuration ($\pi_1 > \pi_0$).
 Thus, by adjusting the safety zone of the CVST algorithm the experimenter can ensure that the configurations act according to the preconditions of the sequential testing framework introduced in Section~\ref{sec:seqana}, namely exhibiting a fixed probability $\pi$ of being a winner configuration at each step.

 Note that this safety zone is solely a guard for premature dropping of a configuration due to insufficient data in the first few steps of the CVST algorithm.
 The experimenter should have a notion at which point the performance of the configurations should stabilize in terms of error behavior, i.e., the learners see enough data to show their real performance.
+We argue that at this point the configurations behave reasonable stable, thus, fulfilling both the independence and identically distributed assumption of the sequential learning framework.
+We are fully aware that these assumptions are strong, yet, backed up by our extensive experimental evaluation in Section~\ref{sec:experiments}, we want to shed some light on why the CVST procedure shows such impressive speed-ups with small impact on the accuracy compared to ordinary cross-validation and even outperforms other model selection heuristics.

+Hence, we define a {\it stable} configuration as a configuration which sticks to a certain probability $\pi$ of being a winning configuration.
+So after having seen enough data to show its real behavior the robust transformation of the test error of the configuration inside the CVST algorithm (see Section~\ref{sec:transform}) exhibits the properties of an i.i.d.
+Bernoulli variable and thus acts as a {\it stable} configuration in the subsequent steps of the CVST procedure.
+So a global winning configuration will be a {\it stable} configuration with a probability $\pi \gg \pi_0 = 0.5$.